samiralam/rules-compendium/docs/dmg/1-the-basics/index.md

 Whether you’re running a published adventure or one of your own creation, your initial description of a room or situation should focus on what the characters can perceive.
 You don’t have to reveal every detail at once.
 Most players begin to lose focus after about three sentences of descriptive text.
 As characters search rooms, open drawers and chests, and examine things more closely, give players more details about what their characters find.

-The “[Narration](/sources/dnd/dmg-2024/running-the-game#Narration)” section in [chapter 2](/sources/dnd/dmg-2024/running-the-game) offers more extensive advice and examples of narration.
+The "[Narration](/sources/dnd/dmg-2024/running-the-game#Narration)" section in [chapter 2](/sources/dnd/dmg-2024/running-the-game) offers more extensive advice and examples of narration.

 #### Step 2: Let the Players Talk

 Once you’re done describing the situation, ask the players what their characters want to do.
 Note what the players say, and identify how to resolve their actions.
 Ask them for more information if you need it.

-Sometimes the players might give you a group answer: “We go through the door.”
+Sometimes the players might give you a group answer: "We go through the door."
 Other times, individual players might want to do specific things—one might search a chest while another examines a bookshelf.
 Outside combat, the characters don’t need to take turns, but you need to give each player a chance to tell you what their character is doing so you can decide how to resolve everyone’s actions.
 In combat, everyone takes turns in Initiative order.

 #### Step 3: Describe What Happens